 Do you use Office?
-There is one in DDE, a feature built into Office applications that many currently use to launch attacks.
-DDE or Dynamic Data Exchange is a feature of Microsoft Office designed to give applications the ability to exchange data with each other.
+There is a vulnerability in DDE, a feature contained in Office applications that is currently used by many to attack.
+DDE or Dynamic Data Exchange is a Microsoft Office feature designed to enable applications to exchange data between them.

 What makes the vulnerability very worrying is that it does not require macros.
 Attacks that are currently being made use e-mails to distribute malicious Office documents.